FishiaT/arcmodwiki/docs/private-server.md

 ![image](https://gist.github.com/assets/74685931/32dc5c2d-e268-41aa-a461-e7357fd43e41)

-First, copy the **config.example.py** file into a file named **config.py** and open it with your favorite text editor.
+Copy the **config.example.py** file into a file named **config.py** and open it with your favorite text editor.

-Most of the config properties are clearly documented in the config file, however for the sake of this guide I will guide you through the important parts.
-Feel free to skip ahead if you already know this.
+Most of the config properties should already be self-explanatory.
+Below is guide for a few important parts.

 Remember that local IP address and port that you memorized not long ago?
 Well enter it here: